rehierl/abstract-properties/16-x-tree-encodings/16-1-enc-parent-refs/1-4-in-post-order.md

 Note that, since this traversal will visit a node after all of its descendants in the unordered document tree (DTU) have been visited, parent nodes have no index associated once a child is being visited.
-To circumvent this issue, a second pass over all the nodes may be used in order to populate the sequence of parent references.
+To circumvent this issue, a second pass over all the nodes is used in order to first determine all node references.

 Note that alternative methods are possible, which can be used to circumvent a second pass.
-However, all alternatives have in common that they will increase the computational complexity compared to LVL, PRE and PRER.
+However, all alternatives have in common that they will still have an increased computational complexity compared to LEVEL, PRE and PRER.

 <!-- ======================================================================= -->
 ## decoding